blynkkk/blueprints/ESP32 Header Demo/README.md

 ## 3. Let's play around!
 1. Change the your device state -
-2. Change what is visible in the header:
+2. Change what is visible in the header - hide battery or status
 3. Open the page to see the historical data chart
 4. Try out how it looks with the different theme (light / dark)